Sohjoa Last Mile

 Sohjoa Last Mile (SLM) continued to support the change in the Baltic Sea region in the field of urban public transportation, initiated by the Sohjoa Baltic project.
 This covered automated driverless electric minibuses as part of the public transport chain for first/last mile mobility needs.

 Pilots enable to evaluate

 The Sohjoa Last Mile project succeeded in completing all three automated vehicle pilots in Kongsberg (Norway), Tallinn (Estonia), and Helsinki (Finland) testing remote supervision/control.
 SLM piloting was aimed to analyse the technical capabilities and risks when driving without a safety driver.
-It included the human perception towards the driverless bus together with recommendations on the future language of driving, the communications network requirements for remote-control driving as well as evaluation of 5G network advantages based on pilots.
+It included the human perception towards the driverless bus together with recommendations on the future language of driving, the communications network requirements for remote-control driving as well as evaluation of 5G network advantages.

 In total, pilots included: 179 operational days (107 of those without operator on board), 2714 passengers (limited due to Covid) and 3522 KMs driven.

 Kongsberg pilot report

 Gdansk pilot report

 Low-carbon mobility solutions to green our futureIn line with the EU’s climate neutrality target, our Programme supported several initiatives tackling the diverse challenges faced by the Baltic Sea region’s transport sector.
 We united our efforts to make our region more accessible, better connected and less polluted, ultimately improving the overall mobility experience in the area while protecting the environment.
 Read how Interreg Go LNG, BSR electric and Sohjoa Baltic have contributed to green mobility and innovation in transport sectors in the region.Read full story